collapsed-stacks/startups/questions/2917/how-to-find-and-select-a-us-manufacturer.md

 - tagged: `united-states`, `product`
 - score: 8

-<p>My team and I are working on a dog leash concept and would like to find a manufacturing supplier in the United States.
+My team and I are working on a dog leash concept and would like to find a manufacturing supplier in the United States.
 Our Google Fu has not turned up many options.
 That said the site Alibaba makes it easy to find many Chinese manufacturers, but we have been unable to find a similar aggregation of US Manufacturers.
 Does such a site exist for US manufacturing?
-How do you go about finding a specific US manufacturing firm?</p>
+How do you go about finding a specific US manufacturing firm?

 ## Answer 2918